midudev/react-slidy/README.md

 ** Attention: This component is still at alpha stage and its API could change.
 Use it on your own risk **

+## Features
+* Lazy Loading for slider and for every slide
+* Configurable events
+* Server rendering compatible

 ## Available Props

 ```